RobotNerd/prose-english-format/README.md

 ##### Conversion options

-These conversion rules are used when compiling prose to another document format:
+These conversion rules are used when compiling prose to another document format.
+If the document type of the output document does not support a feature (e.g. bold, italic text), the prose-specific markup characters are removed but no additional changes are made.

 - Comments and bracketed text blocks are ignored.
-- The `*` and `__` for italics and bold text are removed, and the text is converted to italics or bold in the output document.
+- The `*` and `__` for italics and bold text are removed, and the text between is converted to italics or bold in the output document.
 - `--` is converted to the em dash (U+2014) character.
 - All empty lines between paragraphs are removed.
 - All contiguous whitespace in a paragraph (up until the first completely blank line) is collapsed into a single space.
 - The first line of a paragraph is indented with a tab.
-  - The first line of the first paragraph of a chapter or a section is not indented with a tab.
+  - The first line of the first paragraph of a chapter or a section is not indented with a tab by default.
+This behavior is configurable.
   - The title tag and chapter tag are treated the same for this feature.
 This ensures that short stories, which have a title but no chapters, will be treated the same.